Health Sciences

 - a one-page research proposal.

-- The fellowship will be granted by the Dean and Associate Provost, Graduate and Postdoctoral Studies on behalf of the Senate Graduate Awards Adjudication Committee upon the nomination of the Director, MSc and PhD Programs based on the recommendation by the Faculty of Health Sciences Graduate Awards Committee.
+- The fellowship will be granted by the Dean and Associate Provost, Graduate Studies on behalf of the Senate Graduate Awards Adjudication Committee upon the nomination of the Director, MSc and PhD Programs based on the recommendation by the Faculty of Health Sciences Graduate Awards Committee.

 August 2020 / GPSR107

 This award is intended to recognize and reward an outstanding student pursuing a graduate degree, whose field of study is of benefit to the South Asian community and pertains to South Asian history, culture, politics, or diaspora.
-LEARN MORE ABOUT THIS AWARD → |
+Learn more about this award → |

 Terms of Reference